taxjarsam/taxjar-developers/source/integrations/guides/bigcommerce.md

 Find out more about setting up sales tax in BigCommerce at the [BigCommerce tax settings support page](https://support.bigcommerce.com/articles/Public/tax-settings#Step1).

-## Calculate how much sales tax you've collected
+## Calculate How Much Sales Tax You Have Collected

 Now that you’ve configured your sales tax settings in BigCommerce and collected sales tax from customers, it’s time to figure out how much you’ve collected in order to prepare a sales tax return.